gotmax23/fedrq-mirror/README.md

 The following additional system packages are required for the libdnf5 backend:

 - python3-libdnf5

+The following additional system packages are always required:

 - python3-rpm

 fedrq defaults to the dnf backend, but fedrq falls back to the libdnf5 backend